Independence in Infinite Probabilistic Databases: Probabilistic Databases

+We note that for most applications involving uncountable PDBs, additional conditions on the $\sigma$-algebras are needed.
+For example, we would want that queries of typical database query languages have a well-defined semantics.
+In order for this to be the case, the queries need to be measurable functions between PDBs, requiring the measurability of various kinds of events.
+While the discussion of such is generally beyond the scope of this paper (and discussed in detail in \cite{GroheLindner2020}), these issues will be revisited in \cref{s:beyond} when we explicitly discuss uncountable PDBs.

-From the point of view of probability theory, PDBs are special finite point processes.
+From the point of view of probability theory, PDBs are special finite point processes\footnote{Point process theory is also from where we borrow the term \enquote{simple} for PDBs whose outcomes are set instances with probability $1$.}.
 A point process is a random collection of points (usually allowing duplicates) in some measurable space \cite{DaleyVere-Jones2003}.
 A finite point process is a random \emph{finite} collection of points.
 Point processes can be equivalently described as random integer-valued measures \cite{Kallenberg2017}.